Motion in 2D: Velocity, Speed, Trajectories & Acceleration

 Accelerating vs. Decelerating: The Subtle Distinction

 An object is accelerating when its speed is increasing, and decelerating when its speed is decreasing.
-This is trickier than it sounds!
+This distinction requires careful analysis.

 The 1D Trap